PowerLoom/docs/docs/build-with-powerloom/devnet/FAQs.md

 ```

 ### How can I stop the node?
 To shut down services, use the keyboard shortcut **`Ctrl + C`** on macOS/Linux or **`Ctrl + Break`** on Windows.
-For a clean reset, run the provided Docker command before restarting the node setup.
+Run the provided Docker command before restarting the node setup for a clean reset.

 ### Can we run the setup on different languages?
 Yes, you can run the setup in different languages.
 The Snapshotter node is a complex system with multiple components written in different languages.
-Pooler is a Python program that listens to blockchain events and generates snapshot data, while Audit Protocol, coded in Go, submits snapshots to the Powerloom network, maintains the local cache, and performs heavy tasks like IPFS pruning.
+Pooler is a Python program, while Audit Protocol is coded in Go.
 Since Pooler and Audit Protocol communicate via RabbitMQ, either component can be ported to different languages, making the Snapshotter node accessible to developers unfamiliar with Python or Go.

 ### What is the purpose of the PROTOCOL_STATE_CONTRACT variable?
 This variable specifies the protocol state's contract address, which depends on the Epoch size.
-Currently, there are options for Epoch sizes of 1 and 10 blocks, allowing developers to experiment with different use cases.
+Currently, there are options for Epoch sizes of 1 and 10, allowing developers to experiment with different use cases.

 ### What is the Relayer Host?
 The Relayer Host is the relayer URL for the Powerloom Protocol Chain.
 The relayer is a node within a decentralized network responsible for relaying or forwarding messages, transactions, or data between different participants.
-Relayers play a crucial role in facilitating communication and interoperability within distributed systems.
+Relayers play a crucial role in facilitating communication and interoperability.

 ### How do I check if my node is running?
-To check if your node is running actively, navigate to the [Devnet Dashboard](https://devnet-mint.powerloom.dev/dashboard), where you can check its status.
-Click the "Check Node Status" button to refresh the status.
+To check if your node is running actively, navigate to the [Devnet Dashboard](https://devnet-mint.powerloom.dev/dashboard).
+Click the "Check Node Status" button to refresh & check the status.

 ### Where can I seek help if I encounter issues not covered in the troubleshooting section?
-Ensure that your Snapshotter address is registered correctly and that you have minted the Devnet Slot.
-If issues persist, refer to the troubleshooting section of the documentation for common solutions or reach out to the PowerLoom team on Discord () for further assistance.
+Refer to the troubleshooting section of the documentation for common solutions or reach out to the PowerLoom team on [Discord](https://discord.com/invite/powerloom) for further assistance.

 ### Is there a community forum or Discord channel for Powerloom developers?
 Yes, we have a Discord channel for Powerloom developers.
-Here’s the link to it: [Powerloom Discord](https://discord.com/invite/powerloom)
+Here’s the link, [Powerloom Discord](https://discord.com/invite/powerloom).

-### How can I stay updated on new features or changes in the Powerloom Devnet environment?
+### How can I stay updated on new features?
-You can follow us on X(Twitter) and join the community on Discord to stay updated on new feature releases.
+You can follow us on [X(Twitter)](https://twitter.com/PowerloomHQ) and also join the community on [Discord](https://discord.com/invite/powerloom) to stay updated on new feature releases.

-### Do I need KYC to mint a slot?
-No. There’s no KYC required to Mint a slot.
-KYC is required to claim rewards.

-### Do I need gas for minting transactions?
-You will need ETH as gas to complete the minting transaction.

-### What token is required for minting, and how do I get it?
-Minting requires ETH on the Base network.
-You can convert USDC to ETH on Base using decentralized exchanges if you don't have ETH.

 ### Are there any additional steps for setting up the node on Windows?
 Yes, setting up the node on Windows requires Docker and the Windows Subsystem for Linux (WSL).
 Follow the provided guide for detailed instructions on setting up WSL and Docker on your Windows system.